 It shouldn’t need saying, but spiders are a welcome sight in a vegetable garden.
 These aggressive little hunters have hunted plant-harming insects for millions of years.

 Staked beans, cucumbers and other climbing plants make good anchors for spider webs.

 Release or Attract?

-Some people deliberately release beneficial insects into their gardens, buying boxes of ladybugs and other beneficial bugs from commercial outlets.
+Some people deliberately release beneficial insects into their gardens, ladybugs, lacewings and other beneficial bugs from commercial outlets.